-Here’s a video they published in 2015 (this was when they were trying to just be a private operator, rather than a commercial one):
+Here’s a video the airline published in 2015 (this was when Judah 1 was trying to just be a private operator, rather than a commercial one):

-So if this airline does get approved, it sounds like they’ll primarily offer charter service, and perhaps even scheduled chartered service, where different mission and church groups can book the same flight.
+If this airline does get approved, it sounds like it would primarily offer charter service, and perhaps even scheduled charter service, where different mission and church groups can book the same flight.

 I don’t know what to make of Judah 1.
 Personally I can’t make sense of the business model.
 The airline is only targeting Christian travelers, and there seem to be two things that set the airline apart: